Device-independent tests of quantum states

-{\em Theoretical predictions.} --- The theoretician does not believe any of the claims made by the experimenter about the experimental setup.
+{\em Theoretical predictions.} --- The theoretician does not believe any of the claims made by the experimenter about the experimental setup, in particular about the set of POVMs $\{ \pi_{y|w}\}$.
 Their task is to test such claims by comparing the observed correlations with $S_2(\rho_x)$.
 To this aim, in this section we provide a full closed-form characterization of $S_2(\rho_x)$ under the restriction that $\{ \rho_x \}$ are qubit states.

-The set $S_2(\rho_x)$ is recovered by further optimizing $W(\rho_x, \V{w})$, as given by Eq.~\eqref{eq:threshold1}, over any direction $\V{w}$, that is:
+The set $S_2(\rho_x)$ is recovered by further optimizing $W(\rho_x, w)$, as given by Eq.~\eqref{eq:threshold1}, over any direction $w$, that is:

 Upon fixing a computational basis, $\{ \rho_x \}$ can be decomposed in terms of Pauli matrices $\{ \sigma_k \}$ as follows

 where $S_{x,k} := \frac12 \Tr[\rho_x \sigma_k]$.
 Of course, our result will be independent of the choice of computational basis.